-- You are responsible to notify your professors that you have this accommodation by picking up your Faculty Letters in Accessibility Services and delivering them to professors.
-Professors do not know that you are approved for Extended Time for Testing with Reduced Distraction Testing unless you hand-deliver the Faculty Notices to them.
-It is your responsibility not your professor's or your counselor's to make sure that you deliver Faculty Letters and use this accommodation when needed. - Remind your professor about this accommodation at least 48 hours before every quiz or exam.
+- You are responsible to notify your professors that you have this accommodation by emailing the Accessibility Services Office, accessibility@northshore.edu, to request activation of services each semester.
+Professors do not know that you are approved for Extended Time for Testing with Reduced Distraction Testing unless you request activation and they receive the Faculty Letter outlining your accommodations.
+It is your responsibility - not your professor's or your counselor's - to make sure that you activate your accommodations and use this accommodation when needed. - Remind your professor about this accommodation at least 48 hours before every quiz or exam.
 If you fail to do so, you may not be able to access this accommodation for that specific test. - Take your test at the same time as it is being given in the classroom.
 If this is not possible because CAS is closed during your class, make arrangements to test earlier the same day that your test is administered in class.
 If you cannot test in CAS, it is essential that you talk with your professor and develop an alternative plan that allows you to use this accommodation as needed.
 Please talk with your Disability Counselor if you need assistance with this process.
 We are here to help you!

-CAS is located in DB 213 and LE 232.
+CAS is located in DB 213 and LS 215

-Please see the CAS home page for hours and additional policies or call x4376 with questions about CAS.
+Please see the CAS home page for hours and additional policies with questions about CAS.
+Center for Alternative Studies and Testing